malwaredllc/byob/README.md

 __Disclaimer__: This project should be used for authorized testing or educational purposes only.

-BYOB is an open-source project that provides a framework for security researchers and developers to build and operate a basic botnet to deepen their understanding of the sophisticated malware that infects millions of devices every year and spawns modern botnets, in order to improve their ability to develop counter-measures against these threats.
+BYOB is an open-source project that provides a framework for security researchers and developers to study basic botnet architecture and behavior, in order to deepen their understanding of the sophisticated malware that infects millions of devices every year and spawns modern botnets, in order to improve their ability to develop counter-measures against these threats.